School of Health Professions and Education

 HPE programs will recruit, admit, retain and graduate students for rewarding careers

-Facilitator: Nancy Hollins with Doreen Rogers, Denise McVay, Kathleen Cullen UC Strategic Goals (1, 2, 5)
+Facilitator: Nancy Hollins with Doreen Rogers, Denise McVay, Kathleen Cullen; Utica Strategic Goals (1, 2, 5)

 - HPE programs will recruit, and retain qualified and diverse students